Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Breathtaking views of Big Bend National Park-Ross Maxwell Scenic Drive

 The first stop was the Sam Nail Ranch.
 A short 0.5-mile trail, you can see the ruins of the Nail family’s adobe ranch house, built in the early 1900s.
 Other notable stops include the Lower Burro Mesa Pouroff, taking the short hike.
-The trail led us to a hidden box canyon, where a dry waterfall cascaded down the colorful cliffs.
+This trail led us to a hidden box canyon, where a dry waterfall cascaded down the colorful cliffs.
 The Homer Wilson Blue Creek Ranch Trail is a 0.5 mile out and back trail where the remnants of a once-thriving ranching operation can be viewed.
 The crown jewel is the hike of Santa Elena Canyon.

 Reflections of the towering canyon walls Santa Elena Canyon